If you are a dependent who needs legal assistance you should know that it is one of your many benefits provided by the military.

-If you need to write your will, are considering signing a lease, or need a power of attorney or notarized signature; then you need legal assistance, and best of all, military family members have access to legal assistance - absolutely free!
+The military offers free legal assistance if you need to write your will, are considering signing a lease, or need a power of attorney or notarized signature and best of all, military family members have access to it.

 Generally, the military services offer limited legal assistance to Guard and Reserve members during inactive duty training periods to prepare legal documents such as wills and powers of attorney needed in the event of an involuntary call to active duty.
 Each military service has specific regulations regarding the extent of legal assistance they provide.
 For further information, contact your legal assistance office.

 If a legal assistance attorney is unable to resolve the case or a specialized attorney is needed, the legal assistance attorney will refer you to a civilian attorney, normally through a local lawyer referral service, who can handle the case.

 Legal assistance staff are located on almost every base, ship and installation.
 If you have trouble locating legal assistance, you can find the office nearest your location by visiting one of the following websites: